 Kleborate_Class) to standardised drug classes (drug_class).
 Defaults tokleborate_classes, which is provided internally.- hgvs

-Logical indicating whether to expect mutations in HGVS format (used in Kleborate releases since v3.1.3).
+Logical indicating whether to expect mutations in HGVS nomenclature syntax (used in Kleborate releases since v3.1.3).
 Default

 TRUE, which expects mutations formatted as e.g. "GyrA:p.S83F".
 Set toFALSEif your results were generated using older versions where mutations were formatted as e.g. "GyrA_83F".